SvenMichaelKlose/tunix/src/bin/lisp/doc/compiler.md

 7. **Call expasions**: Arguments are expanded and rest arguments are made consing.
-8. **Expression expansion**: To _single statement assignments_: All arguments of function calls are assigned to temporary variables.
+8. **Expression expansion**: To _single statement assignments_: All arguments
+   of function calls are assigned to temporary variables.
 9. **Block folding**: Collapses nested %BLOCKs.
-10. **Assigment compaction**: Removes '%=' from expressions.
+10. **Assigment compaction**: Removes %= from assignments' heads.
 11. **Tag compaction**: Replaces %TAGs by numbers.

 ## Middleend